Camilo659/Camilo659/README.md

 - 👋 Hi, I’m @Camilo659
-- 👀 I’m interested in ... medicine
+- 👀 I’m interested in ...
+Systems
-- 🌱 I’m currently learning ... in school
+- 🌱 I’m currently learning ...
+Systems
-- 💞️ I’m looking to collaborate on ... any hospital
+- 💞️ I’m looking to collaborate on ... all world
 - 📫 How to reach me ...
 Instagram: @camil0_merchan

 <!---